ontology-of-bacterial-gene-regulation/Ontology-Of-Bacterial-Gene-Regulation/src/ontology/README-editors.md

     ./run.sh make prepare_release

-This generates derived files such as obare.owl and obare.obo and places them in the top level (../..).
+This generates derived files such as obager.owl and obager.obo and places them in the top level (../..).
 The versionIRI will be added.

 Commit and push these files.